-- IV-H-20 Deposits and Investments No instances of non-compliance with the deposit and investment provisions of Chapters 12B and 12C of the Code of Iowa and the City's investment policy were noted. - IV-I-20 Revenue Notes No instances of non-compliance with the wastewater revenue note provisions were noted. - IV-J-20 Annual Urban Renewal Report The Annual Urban Renewal Report was properly approved and certified to the Iowa Department of Management on or before December 1.
+2022-H Deposits and Investments - No instances of non-compliance with the deposit and investment provisions of Chapters 12B and 12C of the Code of Iowa and the City's investment policy were noted.

+- 2022-I Revenue Notes No instances of non-compliance with the wastewater revenue note provisions were noted. - 2022-J Annual Urban Renewal Report The Annual Urban Renewal Report was properly approved and certified to the Iowa Department of Management on or before December 1 as required by Chapter 384.22(2)(a) of the Code of Iowa.
 However, the following reporting exceptions were noted: